Ewan Kirk: Cantab Capital Partners

 In 2006, he founded Cantab Capital Partners, a science-driven quantitative investment management firm in Cambridge.
 The firm says its work resembles a "scientific research organisation" more than a financial firm.
 Most of the members of the team hold advanced degrees in mathematics, physics, statistics or computer science.
 The company has links with the University of Cambridge.

 In 2016, Cantab Capital Partners was acquired by GAM Investments, becoming part of GAM Systematic.
 At the time of acquisition, Cantab Capital Partners had 56 employees and £4.5bn under management.
 In February 2020, GAM Systematic won Eurohedge's 'Managed Futures – Under $500m' award for 2019.

 In 2020, Kirk was awarded HFM's Lifetime Achievement Award for his founding role in Cantab, contributions to quantitative investment and developing science-led approaches to finance.

 He exited as President of GAM Systematic Cantab in March 2021.

 Other activity

 Kirk is chair of the Isaac Newton Institute for Mathematical Sciences.

 In June 2021, Kirk joined the Board of BAE Systems.

 Kirk is the Chair of and Founding Investor in Deeptech Labs, a start-up accelerator and Venture Capital fund based in Cambridge focused on building deep tech companies.

+In 2023, Kirk was made an honorary Doctor of Science by the University of Southampton.

+In 2023, he was appointed the Royal Society Entrepreneur in Residence at the University of Cambridge's mathematics department.

 Philanthropy

 In 2007, Ewan Kirk and his wife Dr Patricia Turner founded the Turner Kirk Trust, which provides funds to STEM, education and conservation causes in the UK and developing world.
+It funds "very high risk" projects.

 Since founding, Kirk's charitable trust has disbursed more than £7 million in funding.
 It is one of the largest private funders of fundamental mathematics research in the UK.
 In 2015, through Cantab Capital Partners, he donated £5 million to the University of Cambridge to establish the Cantab Capital Institute for the Mathematics of Information.